 The Foundation reports certain assets at fair value in the financial statements.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal, or most advantageous, market at the measurement date under current market conditions regardless of whether that price is directly observable or estimated using another valuation technique.
 Inputs used to determine fair value refer broadly to the assumptions that market participants would use in pricing the asset including assumptions about risk.
 Inputs may be observable or unobservable.
 Observable inputs are inputs that reflect the assumptions market participants would use in pricing the asset based on market data obtained from sources independent of the reporting entity.
-Unobservable inputs are inputs that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset based on the best information available.
+Unobservable inputs are inputs that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the termine state obtained from sources independent of the reporting entity.
 A three-tier hierarchy categorizes the inputs as follows: